InlandRevenue/Gateway_Services-Access/Identity and Access/Mutual Authentication and Cipher Support.md

 # Mutual Authentication and Cipher Supported

 Currently all Gateway Services channel users sending messages to IR do so over a secure network connection.
-CNAMEs are exchanged during on-boarding and the public certifctes are used to connect to IR using a protocol known as mutual TLS (mTLS).
+The certifcate's Common Name (CN) are exchanged during on-boarding and the public certificates are used to connect to IR using a protocol known as mutual TLS (mTLS).
 This allows IR to identify the Digital Service Provider (DSP) sending the message and encrypts the message in transit.

+The Common Name (CN), also known as the Fully Qualified Domain Name (FQDN), is the characteristic value within a Distinguished Name (DN).
+Typically, it is composed of Host Domain Name and looks like, "www.digicorp.com" or "digicorp.com".

 Changes are being made to how we use these certificates, how we are allowing mTLS 1.3 as well as continuing support for 1.2, and as well as changes we'll be making to our cyphers.

+0## Enablement of TLS 1.3 (Changing 31 December 2022)
 0## Enablement of TLS 1.3 (Changing 31 December 2022)

 In addition to the TLS 1.2 protocol already offered, IR will also enable the newer TLS 1.3 protocol, which offers considerable improvements in both security and performance.